- amaze (v.)

 - ambuscade (n.)

-- 1580s, essentially a variant form of ambush (n.), representing a reborrowing of that French word after it had been Italianized.
-Ambuscade is from French embuscade (16c.), Gallicized from Italian imboscata, literally "a hiding in the bush," compounded from the same elements as Old French embuscher.
+- 1580s, "act of lying concealed for the purpose of attacking by surprise," essentially a variant form of ambush (q.v.), "now more formal as a military term" [OED].
+It is a reborrowing of that French word after it had been Italianized: Ambuscade is from French embuscade (16c.), Gallicized from Italian imboscata, literally "a hiding in the bush," compounded from the same elements as Old French embuscher.

 - ambush (v.)

 - c.
-1300, from Old French embuscher (13c., Modern French embûcher) "to lay an ambush," from en- "in" + busch "wood," apparently from Frankish *busk "bush, woods" (see bush (n.)).
+1300, from Old French embuschier (13c., Modern French embûcher) "to hide, conceal, lay an ambush," from en- "in" (see in- (2)) + busch "wood," which is apparently from Frankish *busk "bush, woods," or a similar Germanic source (see bush (n.)).
+The notion probably is "hide in the bush," or "lure into the bush."
 Related: Ambushed; ambushing.

 - ambush (n.)